An index fund is a portfolio of several different investments designed to match or track a specified financial market index.

-Picking the correct index fund can be difficult.
+Picking the best index fund can be difficult.

 For indices such as the S&P 500, there are more than a dozen different index funds run by different investment management companies like Vanguard, Invesco, and BlackRock.

-Each company offers a very similar product and all aim to mimic the results of the underlying market (S&P 500) as much as possible.
+Each company offers a very similar product and all aim to mimic the results of the underlying market, the S&P 500, as much as possible.

 To differentiate, factors to consider are things like the liquidity of the index fund, historical returns, and the MER.

 As a Canadian, another thing to consider is to check whether the index fund is “hedged” to the Canadian dollar.